 CIL: In this connection, we would note that there are additional avenues that States can pursue in their investment agreements.
 One such avenue is leveraging the use of economic cooperation support programs that may have been included in existing investment agreements or will be included in future ones (e.g., see Chapter 12 of ASEAN-Australia-New Zealand Free Trade Agreement (2009)).
 Such programs could be designed or adapted to not only improve the business environment but also to support measures that would help prevent or mitigate investment disputes.
 Additionally, reference could be made to the proposed Advisory Centre for International Investment Dispute Resolution, whose functions currently include serving as a forum of exchange of information and training on matters of dispute prevention (draft Article 6 of the advisory centre’s draft statute).

 38. Establishing and institutionalizing inter-governmental coordination with authorities of other States can help ensure effective cooperation and mutual assistance in dispute prevention or mitigation.
+Inter-governmental coordination also helps address any perception of bias in favour of the State that an investor may have when formulating a grievance.
+While in domestic settings any such perception may be addressed by having the grievance handled by a body that is autonomous from the State, in an international investment context, this may be addressed by having the grievances handled by a permanent body.

 Comment

 European Union and its member States: In mentioning the benefits of inter-governmental coordination in dispute prevention and mitigation, the notion of perception of bias should also be addressed.
 Even in domestic settings, having investor grievances addressed by a body autonomous from the State may be important in order to avoid any perception of bias towards the State.
 That is even more the case in international settings.
 Providing concurrently for the possibility to domestically address grievances and internationalise these roles, for example via an entity linked to a standing mechanism, would have the advantage of removing any perception of bias towards the State.

+**.
 One way of achieving such coordination is by setting up a joint committee or commission in investment treaties to promote a regular exchange of information for improving the investment environment.
 Such a committee can play a critical part in preventing grievances from escalating into a dispute.
-Under paragraph 26.1 of the proposed IFD Agreement, focal points or other mechanisms for communicating with investors may be assigned the function of responding to questions from other governments.
-Paragraph 26.2 of the proposed IFD Agreements mentions the areas of inter-governmental cooperation as being exchange of information and sharing of experiences, exchange of information on domestic investors and the promotion of facilitation agendas with a view to increasing investment for development, including investment in and by micro, small and medium-sized enterprises.
+[Under article 26.1 of the IFD Agreement, focal points or other mechanisms for communicating with investors may be assigned the function of responding to questions from other governments.
+Article 26.2 of the IFD Agreement mentions the areas of inter-governmental cooperation as being exchange of information and sharing of experiences, exchange of information on domestic investors and the promotion of facilitation agendas with a view to increasing investment for development, including investment in and by micro, small and medium-sized enterprises.]

 Comments